skuzzymiglet/feef/README.md

 + Logging and loglevel separation need work
 + A way to work feed-wise is needed.
 Currently you can't retrieve info about a feed
 + Libify the logic
-+ Provide more info to expr filters
++ Provide more information to filters